KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 #### Program Instances

 The `program` property of a technique creates an instance of a shader program.
-The value of the property is the index of a program defined in the asset's `programs` property (see next section).
+The value of the property is the index of a program defined in the asset's `KHR_techniques_webgl.programs` property.
 A shader program may be instanced multiple times within the glTF asset.

 Attributes and uniforms passed to the program instance's shader code are defined in the `attributes` and `uniforms` properties of the technique, respectively.

 #### Attributes

 The `attributes` dictionary property specifies the vertex attributes of the data that will be passed to the shader.
 Each attribute's key is a string that corresponds to the attribute name in the GLSL source code.
-Each attribute's value is an [attribute](#reference-technique.attributes) object, where the type (GL types such as a floating point number, vector, etc.) and semantic of the attribute is defined.
+Each attribute's value is an [attribute](#reference-attribute) object, where the type (GL types such as a floating point number, vector, etc.) and semantic of the attribute is defined.

 #### Uniforms

 The `uniforms` dictionary property specifies the uniform variables that will be passed to the shader.
 Each uniform's key is a string that corresponds to the uniform name in the GLSL source code.
-Each uniform's value is a string that references a [uniform](#reference-technique.uniforms) object, where the type (GL types such as a floating point number, vector, etc.) and potentially the semantic and default value of the uniform is defined.
+Each uniform's value is a string that references a [uniform](#reference-uniform) object, where the type (GL types such as a floating point number, vector, etc.) and potentially the semantic and default value of the uniform is defined.

-When a material instances a technique, the name of each supplied value in its `values` property must correspond to one of the uniforms defined in the technique.
+When a material instances a technique, the name of each supplied value in its `KHR_techniques_webgl.values` property must correspond to one of the uniforms defined in the technique.

 The above example illustrates several uniforms.
-The property `u_ambient` is defined as a `FLOAT_VEC4` type; and `u_light0color` is defined as a `FLOAT_VEC3` with a default color value of white.
+The property `u_ambient` is defined as a `FLOAT_VEC4` type; and `u_light0Color` is defined as a `FLOAT_VEC3` with a default color value of white.

 ##### Semantics